Ashutosh-Awasthi/Devjam/README.md

 visit the hosted site: https://all-students-related.herokuapp.com/

 Backend Overview:
-Node-Express server
+Node-Express server,
-Authentication using PassportJs/Bcrypt(hashing)
+Authentication using PassportJs/Bcrypt(hashing),
-Chat feature using Socket.io
+Chat feature using Socket.io,
-Database MongoDB(Mongoose)
+Database MongoDB(Mongoose),

 Mini features:
 After authentication you will be redirected to the previously requested page.